zewish/vmod/README.md

 Virtual module for node.js - vmod

+- Runs in different script context than your current script;
-- Executes string of in require-like context;
+- Executes a string of code in require-like environment;
 - Allows passing custom sandbox environment;
+- Returns `module.exports` output;
+- Throws errors that can be caught in your current context;

 Known limitations:
 - console.log, console.warn, console.error, etc. output not visible;
+- Modifications to prototypes of some globals not visible in the vmod context;

 Installation
 ------------